Orkhon Turkic | |

 Iso3: | otk |

-Orkhon Turkic (also Göktürk), is the first stage of Old Turkic, known as the oldest Turkic literary language preceding Old Uyghur.
-It is generally used for the language in which the Orkhon and Yenisei inscriptions are written.[1]
+Orkhon Turkic (also Göktürk), is the earliest version of Old Turkic, known as the oldest Turkic literary language, preceding Old Uyghur.
+It is the language in which the Orkhon and Yenisei inscriptions are written.[1]
 [2]

 Most of the vocabulary includes words of Turkic origin in Orkhon Turkic.
 In addition, a few words used are based on languages such as Sogdian and Middle Chinese.[11]
 [12] Mehmet Ölmez claims that about 20% of the vocabulary in Orkhon Turkic comes from neighboring cultures.[13]